 TCMFF is obviously meant to be fun!
-As important as it is to have some kind of fest strategy, know that plans can and will change - and that's not a bad thing!
-Whether it's your first rodeo or 6th, I suggest being flexible and accepting the fact that not everything is going to play out as you hoped.
-I’ve experienced some of my favorite festival memories - whether that was catching up with a friend in Club TCM or watching a movie I never intended to see at the fest a first time, let alone a second time - during those slots when my original strategy didn't pan out.
+As important as it is to have some kind of fest strategy, know that plans can and will change – and that's not a bad thing!
+Whether it's your first rodeo or sixth, I suggest being flexible and accepting the fact that not everything is going to play out as you hoped.
+I’ve experienced some of my favorite festival memories – whether that was catching up with a friend in Club TCM or watching a movie I never intended to see at the fest a first time, let alone a second time – during those slots when my original strategy didn't pan out.
 If you make it a point to be open and focus on enjoying yourself and your surroundings, you can't go wrong!

 If you think I've left anything out, I have.
 Hopefully, most of my oversights are intentional, because others have already covered this terrain so well.
 I encourage you to read, read, read the articles below.

-Beth's Insider's Guide to TCMFF - if you're a member of the TCM Backlot, Beth runs through a number of festival tips on that site.
+Beth's Insider's Guide to TCMFF: If you're a member of the TCM Backlot, Beth runs through a number of festival tips on that site.
 I think this post is especially insightful for newbies.

-Will's 2014 Obsessive-Compulsive Festival Guide - though some of this information pertains specifically to the 2014 fest, a lot of it is good to keep in mind.
+Will's 2014 Obsessive-Compulsive Festival Guide: Though some of this information pertains specifically to the 2014 fest, a lot of it is good to keep in mind.
 Will also included a great selection of local eateries.